 Arm Lift Or Brachioplasty

-A BRACHIOPLASTY removes the excess skin of the upper arms.
+A brachioplasty removes the excess skin of the upper arms.
 This procedure is effective in recontouring and tightening the upper arms in patients who have lost significant fat in the upper arm, either by weight loss or liposuction.
-Placement of the scar in a BRACHIOPLASTY is paramount.
-Dr. Antimarino has developed a technique that gives excellent contour with minimal exposure of the incision.
+Placement of the scar in a brachioplasty is paramount.
+Dr. Antimarino has developed a technique that gives excellent contour with minimal exposure to the incision.

 AFTER SURGERY: The post-operative pain is minimal.
 Surgical drains are used for 3-4 days.
 Compression garments are used for 3-4 weeks.
 The patient may return to work in approximately 1 week and exercise in 3 weeks.
 The scars are pink early in the recovery phase but generally fade to fine white lines.